xeolabs/xeometry-guide/introduction.md

 viewer2.setBookmark(bookmark, function() { /* Loaded */ });
 ```

-So that's the general idea of xeometry: a complete viewer API that lets you delve into your glTF models and dynamically tweak bits and pieces, while being totally data-driven,  which lets you save and load your changes.
+So that's the general idea of xeometry: a viewer API that lets you delve into your glTF models and dynamically tweak bits and pieces, while being totally data-driven,  which lets you save and load your changes.

 See [Features](/features.md) for an overview of the things that you can do through the xeometry API.